AdamVStephen/ctd-cli-syllabus/README.md

 45. Bare metal development.
 46. Fundamentals of CPU design from the hardware point of view.
 47. Hardware description languages : ARM revisited from another point of view.
-48. VHDL and IP : the Xilinx/Zynq platform as an example.
+49. VHDL and IP : the Xilinx/Zynq platform as an example.
-49. Buses : getting data from A to B ; SPI, I2C, USB, PCI, PCIe, uTCA, serial
+50. Buses : getting data from A to B ; SPI, I2C, USB, PCI, PCIe, uTCA, serial
-50. SoC and SoM : on-chip, off-chip, single board, multi board.
+51. SoC and SoM : on-chip, off-chip, single board, multi board.
-51. FPGA - tying some of the above together.
+52. FPGA - tying some of the above together.
-52. Embedded world : from power on, to application : what happens?
+53. Embedded world : from power on, to application : what happens?
-53. Bootloaders : uBoot.
+54. Bootloaders : uBoot.
 Bootlin.
-54. IoT, IIoT, AIoT.
+55. IoT, IIoT, AIoT.
-55. Machine learning, AI, Tensorflow, GPU
+56. Machine learning, AI, Tensorflow, GPU
-56. HPC
-57. Cloud/Edge
+57. HPC
-58.
+58. Cloud/Edge
+59.

+## Motivational Examples

+### Global Search and Replace

+find . -name Makefile | xargs sed -i 's/aarch64-elf-/aarch64-linux-gnu-/'